5jt/dyalog-cookbook/manuscript/09_testing.md

     Run MyApp.Start 'Session'
 ~~~

 Run the DYAPP to build the workspace.
-In the session you might want to execute `]adoc_browse #.Tester` to see the documentation for the Tester class if you are in doubt about any of the methods and helpers in `Tester` later on.
+In the session you might want to execute `]ADoc #.Tester` to see the documentation for the Tester class if you are in doubt about any of the methods and helpers in `Tester` later on.

 ## Unit and functional tests